 An action for wrongful death is brought when a victim succumbs to the extent of their injuries and passes away.
 Whether death was brought on by deliberate or careless behavior, the surviving family nonetheless suffered emotionally and financially.
 A civil lawsuit can be brought to recover both economic and non-economic losses.

 Wrongful death compensation can make the difference in creating a better future for the surviving family while also taking pressure off the estate.
 Not every death can be considered a wrongful death.
-Let our wrongful death lawyers in Charleston help you navigate this, including factors such as:
+Let your wrongful death lawyer in Charleston help you navigate this, including factors such as:

 Beneficiaries of Wrongful Death Settlements